-For impairment of investment properties, we have carried out the following audit procedures:
+We have carried out the following audit procedures:

--We obtained two valuation reports from independent real estate evaluators Taqeem certified for each investment properties as at 31 December Y.YY and confirmed that the valuation approaches are suitable for use in determining the carrying values as at the reporting date;

--We assessed the independence of the external valuers and read their terms of engagement with the Fund to determine whether there were any matters that might have affected their objectivity or may have imposed scope limitations on their work;

--Involved our specialist to assess the key assumptions and estimates, such as discount rate, exit yield rate, annual rental income, operating expenditure and occupancy, used by the real estate valuation experts in determining the fair values of the investment properties.

--Assessed the recoverable amount, which is higher of fair value or value in use of the related investment properties as per the above-mentioned valuation reports.
-We have determined that the recoverable amount of the investment properties to be higher than the carrying amount of the same; Accordingly, the provision for impairment has been reversed.and

--We reconciled the average fair value of the investment properties as per note 14 to the external valuers' reports.

-- Assessing the adequacy of the disclosures in the financial statements.
+- ■ We obtained two valuation reports from independent real estate evaluators Tageem certified for each investment properties as at 31 December 2023 and confirmed that the valuation approaches are suitable for use in determining the carrying values as at the reporting date; - We assessed the independence of the external valuers, professional qualifications, competence experience and ensured that they are certified from Tageem, and read their terms of engagement with the Fund to determine whether there were any matters that might have affected their objectivity or may have imposed scope limitations on their work; - Involved our specialist to assess the key assumptions and estimates, used by the real estate valuation experts in determining the fair values of the investment properties; - Assessed the recoverable amount, which is higher of fair value or value in use of the related investment properties as per the above-mentioned valuation reports.
+We have determined that the recoverable amount of the investment properties to be higher than the carrying amount of the same; - ■ We reconciled the average fair value of the investment properties as per note 9 to the external valuers' reports; - Assessing the adequacy of the disclosures in the financial statements.

-RIYADH

-Tel. +966 11 206 5333 | P.O Box 69658

-Fax +966 11 206 5444 | Riyadh 11557
+Tel. +966 11 206 5333 P.O.Box 69658 Fax +966 11 206 5444 Rivadh 11557